LabZDjee/ads1115-config/README.md

 # Purpose

-This module provides symbolic definitions and helpers for the Texas Instruments [ADS111x](https://www.ti.com/lit/ds/symlink/ads1115.pdf) I2c Δ-Σ analog-to-digital converters (ADS1113, ADS1114, ADS1115)
+This NPM module provides symbolic definitions and helpers for the Texas Instruments [ADS111x](https://www.ti.com/lit/ds/symlink/ads1115.pdf) I2c Δ-Σ analog-to-digital converters (ADS1113, ADS1114, ADS1115)

+IT should be noted that this package has been entirely written in ESM (EcmaScript Modules) of extension `.mjs`: exports are not written in deprecated [CommonJS](https://en.wikipedia.org/wiki/CommonJS) syntax

+## Installation

+ `npm install --save @labzdjee/ads1115-config`

 # API in Brief

-This API is written in modular ECMAScript and exports two objects: `addresses` and `configReg`
+This API is written in modular ECMAScript and exports two objects: `addresses` and `configReg`  (and no default)

 Object `addresses` exports the following functions: